 Checkerboard cake probably seems a like a huge question mark to most.
 How?
 Where?
 WHYYYYY?
 Some crazy special cake pan?
 What is going on?!
 I’m always majorly impressed when I see them, but had no idea how laughably simple they are to prepare.
 And I think you’ll be surprised too!

 And… another side note.
 Can I admit to you that I used to have zero cake and cupcake decorating skills?
-I know I mentioned this back in May, but all of this has come from practice.
 I’ve never taken a cake decorating class.
 I’m no where near as talented as some of you, but here’s why I’m telling you all this: if you feel how I did 1 year ago… frustrated, intimidated, and confused by producing beautiful cake creations… then let me encourage you to just TRY.
 Just start trying.
 You’ll get there.
 Just have your family eat the uglies.
 (I had a lot of uglies.)

 Not so scary, right?
 Also… I had my friend Ashlee shoot this video for me.
 And her video version is obviously so much prettier than my own cake (these pictures).
 Told you… I’m still learning!